Pacritinib

 Signature lesion

 No discrete acute-kidney-injury incidence has been reported for avutometinib.
 The best-quantified kidney-relevant signal is marked creatine phosphokinase (CPK) elevation: in the registrational RAMP 201 combination cohort (avutometinib + defactinib, n=115), grade >=3 CPK elevation occurred in 24% of patients — the single most common grade >=3 treatment-related adverse event — with grade >=3 diarrhea in 8% and anemia in 5%.
 A CPK rise of this magnitude is a recognized rhabdomyolysis-risk surrogate, not a measured AKI rate: most CPK elevations are asymptomatic skeletal-muscle elevations that do not injure the kidney, but sustained rhabdomyolysis-range values can precipitate pigment (myoglobin-cast) tubular injury, and high-grade diarrhea can drive prerenal azotemia and electrolyte loss.
-Across the MEK-inhibitor class, direct AKI signals are modest (FAERS AKI reporting-odds-ratios roughly 1.3 for trametinib and 4.4 for cobimetinib).
+Across the MEK-inhibitor class the FAERS acute-kidney-injury signal is heterogeneous rather than uniformly low: reporting-odds-ratio approximately 1.3 for trametinib but approximately 4.4 for cobimetinib, the latter exceeding vemurafenib's approximately 3.3 in the same analysis (Sanagawa 2021) — though cobimetinib is given only with vemurafenib, so its pharmacovigilance signal cannot be read as a pure MEK effect.
 All figures derive from a small phase II dataset and are hedged accordingly.Source: Banerjee, J Clin Oncol 2025 (RAMP 201: grade >=3 CPK elevation 24%)

 CPK elevation and diarrhea emerge within the first one to two cycles (first weeks); treatment-associated AKI clustered within the first three months.

 Distilled from: “Early.
 CPK elevation and diarrhea typically emerge within the first one to two cycles (first weeks) of therapy; in a BRAF/MEK-inhibitor cohort, treatment-associated AKI clustered within the first three months.
 Peripheral edema/fluid retention accrues over weeks to months.
-Rhabdomyolysis-associated AKI, when it occurs, parallels the peak CPK.” · PMID 40644648
+Rhabdomyolysis-associated AKI, when it occurs, parallels the peak CPK.” · PMID 40644648 (opens PubMed in a new tab)

 This agent's kidney lesions ordered by prominence — the #1 signature lesion first, then secondary and rare patterns.
 Cited incidence is shown where a citable figure exists; otherwise the tier stands qualitatively.